You’re learning some cool stuff…but how does it all connect to the real world?

 Here’s how it works:

-1. Employers from various industries share with us (and other certification companies) the skills and knowledge they expect from their employees.
+- Employers from various industries share with us (and other certification companies) the skills and knowledge they expect and need from employees.

 HOW TO GET CERTIFIED

 YouScience works with schools throughout the country to provide industry-recognized certifications across all 16 National Career Clusters as well as 21st Century Skills.
 Ask your teacher if these certifications are available in your school!
 The best part?
-We provide the standards that will be covered on the exam – think of them as the ultimate study guide!
-Feel free to look through the courses, and review content.
+We provide the standards covered on the exam – think of them as the ultimate study guide!
+Feel free to look through the courses and review content.

 IT ALL ADDS UP

 Stackable credentials are an excellent way to build your base knowledge and show your enthusiasm for a career pathway.
-Within your programs, you can earn more than one certification, each building upon the next.
+Within your programs, you can earn more than one certification, and each builds on the next.
 You earned a Dental Science I certification?
 Why not take Dental Science II and III to prove your expertise?!
 These credentials add value to your resume and provide employers with a complete picture of your mad skills!

 BE A SHOW-OFF

 We know building your resume can be intimidating, but we’ve got you covered.
 On the back of each certification is a list of relevant and valuable skills you‘ve learned.
-Include these statements, along with any CTSOs, or other work experience and you just increased your odds of getting your resume to the top of the stack!
+Include these statements, along with any CTSOs or other work experience, on your resume and increase your odds of getting your resume to the top of the stack!

-Pro tip: Hiring managers care more about your knowledge & skills than your major, or where you went to school.
+Pro tip: Hiring managers care more about your knowledge and skills than your major or where you went to school.